TTP0/drone/README.md

 # TTP0 - DRONE by @DFIRENCE

-> "The DRONE script is a tool to deliver the usage of a custom workflow used for cyber security operations, and specifically
+> "The TTP0 DRONE is resource to deliver the usage of a custom workflow used for cyber security operations, and specifically
 > the use by security teams to manage incidents with a platform neutral approach where security practitioners can be enabled to achieve rather than stalling them with limitations due to a product's constraint.